 Students will enter and exit our school sites and classrooms in controlled ways and under the supervision of staff.
 Entry and exit procedures will ensure adherence to physical distancing and other enhanced health and safety protocols such as wayfinding to support directionality and signage throughout the school.

-Expectations for Personal Belongings/Desks/Lockers
+Expectations for Personal Belongings, Desks and Lockers

 - Personal belongings brought to school should be minimized.

-Schools should timetable bathroom breaks in the school day to stagger use of bathrooms and monitor physical distancing.
+Schools should timetable bathroom breaks in the school day to stagger the use of bathrooms and monitor physical distancing.
 Signage will be posted that indicates the maximum number of people simultaneously using the bathroom at any given point.
 Individual students should not be prevented from accessing bathrooms as needed.

-Rotary Teachers & Subjects
+Rotary Teachers and Subjects

 French Immersion students will continue to engage in the French Immersion program.
 Where possible, students will remain in their classroom and the teachers will rotate into the classrooms for instruction.

-Kindergarten Considerations / Health and Safety
+Kindergarten Considerations and Health & Safety

 - Each kindergarten classroom will be considered a cohort, children attending kindergarten will participate in play-and inquiry-based learning.